 Ten prominent people accepted an invitation from Mr W.J.
 Stagg, the state secretary of the RSL, to join the 'Sydney Cenotaph Citizens' Committee, of which Mr Justice Ferguson became the chairman.
 On 13th May, 1925, the committee decided that a deputation should wait on the premier (Sir George Fuller), the leader of the opposition (Mr J.T.
 Lang) and the leader of the Progressive Party (Colonel M.F.
-Bruxner) in order to obtain their assurances of support of the project assurances which were subsequently received.
+Bruxner) in order to obtain their assurances of support of the project – assurances which were subsequently received.
 Shortly afterwards an election resulted in Mr Lang becoming premier, causing the committee to send a further deputation to him on 30th October, 1925.
 At his suggestion a planning committee of three was formed, comprising the Hon.
-Sydney Smith (nominated by the Citizens' Committee) as chairman, Mr Davidson (nominated by the RSL) and Mr McIntosh (nominated by the government).
+Sydney Smith (nominated by the Citizens' Committee) as chairman, Mr Davison (nominated by the RSL) and The Hon Hugh D. McIntosh, a former President of the Returned Soldiers Association (RSA) (nominated by the government).
 It was called the 'Sydney Cenotaph Permanent Committee' and had Mr Stagg as its honorary secretary.

 At the time the expatriate Australian sculptor, Sir Bertrand Mackennal, was visiting and, when asked he agreed to design and erect the Cenotaph.
 On 4th March, 1926, the premier was asked to commission Sir Bertrand, and four days later he agreed to provide a maximum amount of £10,000 in order to do so.
 The Permanent Committee met in Sir Bertrand's studio on 11th March, 1927, and approved the design; it also decided to appoint Dr J.J.C.
 Bradfield to supervise the construction work.
 Dorman Long and Co. was the contractor for the work and its Moruya quarry was the source of the granite from which the Cenotaph is made.
 It took a team of 20 horses to haul the 17 tonne main stone up from Sydney Harbour.

 On the southern side of the Cenotaph is inscribed 'TO OUR GLORIOUS DEAD', and on the northern 'LEST WE FORGET'.
-The southern side is the 'official' side so that the Australian flag is flown on the left side (western) side and Union Jack on the right hand (eastern) side.
+The southern side is considered the 'official' side.

 The Cenotaph incorporates bronze soldier and sailor statues superior figure.
 Both figures are standing rigidly in the 'at ease' position, with rifle and fixed bayonet.
 The soldier figure wears a tin hat and the rough, unironed serge uniform with puttees of the Australian Imperial Force (AIF).